 - reading from the top of the page to the bottom

-- under sweeping (finishing reading on the right and sweeping back to the left to start the next line)
+- under sweeping or return sweep (finishing reading on the right and sweeping back to the left to start the next line)

 - how books are held and navigated

 Concepts of print are developed through the deliberate and active intervention of parents, caregivers, and teachers who point out letters, words, and reading materials in the child’s environment.
-Parents, caregivers, and teachers can build and reinforce print awareness skills by the following:
+Here are some ideas:

 - providing repeated exposure to multiple forms of print